harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 > [!important] `⟨t⟩` is a bit of a special case because it is corresponding to standard phoneme `/t/` but also to non-standard phonemes `[ɾ]` and `[ʔ]`.
 > Technically, these are variations of `/t/` sounds referred to as *allophones*.
 More about this later.

-> [!important] In the **Phonology** section, we'll learn more about how context creates variance in the speech sound.
+> [!important] In the *Phonology* section, we'll learn more about how context creates variance in the speech sound.

 #### Allophones

-We've covered before that an **allophone** is any set of indistinguishable speech sounds used to pronounce a single phoneme.

-We're not going to cover every allophones of each phonemes in GA, but we'll cover the allophones of `/t/`.
+While the *phoneme* is the "ideal" version of a sound, the *allophone* is the actual physical sound produced in specific phonetic environments.

+Some GA consonant standard phonemes (`/f,θ,ð,s,ʃ,ʒ,t͡ʃ,d͡ʒ,ŋ/`) does not have any allophones, but the rest of them do.
+We won't cover every allophones here because most of them are *indistinguishable*, but in general, the allophones can be :
+- Aspirated
+- Unaspirated
+- Unreleased
+- Devoiced (partial or fully)
+- Palatalized
+- Syllabic
+- Dentalized

+> [!important] The processes that create allophones will be explored in the *Phonology* section.

+<center>. . .</center>

-In GA, `/t/` is rather particular and has more allophones than other phonemes.
+We'll cover specifically the allophones of `/t/`, because in American English, it is rather particular and has more allophones than other phonemes.

+The allophones of `/t/` are :
 - Aspirated "True" T `[tʰ]` : "top", "tap", "time", "talk", "train"
 - Unaspirated T `[t]` (generally for `/st/`) : "stop", "star", "stick"
 - Flapped T `[ɾ]` : "coating", "betting", "atom", "bottle"